Tips: Updating your theme - Migrating your homepage sections and theme settings to a new version of Pipeline

 Copy all the code from the right code section:

-Use Command-A (Mac) or Control-A (Win) to select all, then Command-C (Mac) or Control-C (Win) to copy all the selected code.
+2. Then Command-C (Mac) or Control-C (Win) to copy all the selected code.

 Next, in the Code Editor - Type in data in the top filter bar and search for data: